The Bankrate promise

 How do home insurance discounts work?

-Not all home insurance discounts work the same.
+There are various home insurance discounts and not all discounts work the same.
 Some are effective right away, while others only work when you do something like improving your home.
 For example, you can get an early signing discount when you sign up before your current policy renews.
 But you will not qualify for a home improvement discount unless you make a modification or upgrade to your home.
 Here are some helpful tips to remember when looking for home insurance discounts:

 - Discount amounts can be capped: Though some home insurance discounts are stackable, most insurance companies cap the total amount you can save on a policy.
 Though the amount varies by the insurance company, you can usually qualify for up to 40% in discounted savings, but not more than that.